This post is part two in the “What’s my credit score?” blog series.

 Over the course of 30 years, Adam will pay the bank $838,723 including interest.
 But Belinda will pay $1,010,755.
 That’s right – nearly $200,000 more over the course of the loan because of her lower credit score and an interest rate difference of 1.6%!

-MoneyLion’s free credit monitoring service lets you quickly learn your credit score from our credit bureau partner TransUnion after answering just a few brief questions.
+To find out your credit score and ways to build it, try our free credit monitoring service.
 Once you sign up on your mobile device have your credit profile right at your fingertips along with our Credit Score Simulator tool that lets you see how different actions can impact your credit score (like getting a new credit card, missing a payment, etc.).
 We’ll also alert you of any changes in your credit report that may impact your score.